-Lone Star College System (LSCS) is committed to providing its students and employees a drug and alcohol free workplace and learning environment.
-Toward that end, LSCS prohibits the unlawful possession, use, manufacture, or distribution of unauthorized drugs and alcohol in the workplace, on the campuses, or at any LSCS activities.
-LSCS, including each of its colleges and centers, shall provide a safe, responsive environment for all students and employees.
+Lone Star College (LSC) is committed to providing its students and employees a drug and alcohol free workplace and learning environment.
+Toward that end, LSC prohibits the unlawful possession, use, manufacture, or distribution of unauthorized drugs and alcohol in the workplace, on the campuses, or at any LSC activities.
+LSC, including each of its colleges and centers, shall provide a safe, responsive environment for all students and employees.

 There are many people whose job and academic performance and productivity are adversely affected by their dependence on drugs and alcohol.
-To address this issue, LSCS strives to:
+To address this issue, LSC strives to: